albirrkarim/mozilla-hubs-installation-detailed/README.md

 npm run start
 ```

-`127.0.0.1` is default IP of localhost on Mac / Linux you can look the IP with this command:
+`127.0.0.1` is the default IP of localhost on Mac / Linux you can look at the IP with this command:

 ```bash
 sudo nano /etc/hosts